andrenth/release/README.md

 In this documentation, any mention of a "thread" refers to an `Lwt.t`.

+All quotes are from the Pearl Jam song _Release - Master/Slave_ :)

 ## Installation

 After cloning the repository, run the commands below.